firecmsco/firecms/packages/cli/templates/template_pro/README.md

 configuration to get you started.

-In order to run this project, you will need to create a Firebase project, create a web app and copy the configuration to the `firebase-config.ts`.
+In order to run this project, you will need to create a Firebase project, create a web app and copy the configuration to the `firebase_config.ts`.

 Then simply run: